1994 Brickyard 400: 1994 season

-In order to attract more entries, the initial Brickyard 400 was concurrently included in the NASCAR Winston West schedule.
-One provisional starting position would be available to the top driver in Winston West points that did not qualify on speed.
-The points leader in Winston West standings entering the race was Mike Chase.
+In order to attract more entries, the initial Brickyard 400 was concurrently included in the then NASCAR Winston Transcontinental Series schedule.
+One provisional starting position would be available to the top driver in Winston Transcontinental (a temporary rebrand of Winston West) points that did not qualify on speed.
+The points leader in Winston Transcontinental standings entering the race was Mike Chase.

 Going into the race, conjecture amongst fans and media contemplated the possibility of an expanded field, a special qualifying format, a three-abreast starting grid, a celebrity pace car driver, or other changes for the race.
 However, NASCAR officials planned on treating the Brickyard 400 as any other points-paying race, with standard rules and regulations.

 Tire tests

 1992 test

 On June 22–23, 1992, nine top NASCAR Winston Cup series teams were invited to Indy to participate in a Goodyear tire test.
 Over the weekend, the teams had raced in the Miller Genuine Draft 400 at Michigan International Speedway.
 Although no official announcements were made, it was in fact an unofficial feasibility test to see if stock cars would be competitive at the circuit.
 An estimated 20,000-25,000 spectators watched a rather exciting two days of history in the making.
 A. J. Foyt took a few laps around the track in Dale Earnhardt's car on the second day.
 ESPN covered the test.